The Cornerstone Academy Grammar Stream

 Excellence Club – Students develop their cultural capital through critical thinking and master classes on topics as varied as Philosophy, Psycho-Geography, French Film, and Psychology.
 During terms 5&6, students are involved in a preparing for an inter-school debate against schools within the United Learning cluster.

 University Outreach Projects – Students will visit Merton College, Oxford and be guided around this historic institution.
-The University of Southampton will hold a master class on higher education just for our students.
+The University of Southampton offer a masterclass on higher education just for our students.

 Maths Circles – Students grapple with intriguing problems and ideas whilst learning to think, speak and work like a university mathematician.